-I will assume that you know what credit score is and the basic factors impacting credit score (If you need help, take a look here or just do some basic Google searches).
-I will also assume that you didn’t have social security number (SSN) before and this is your first time applying/getting a social security number, as you relocate.
-Since like me, you recently relocated to the US, you didn’t have any payment history.
+If you are not familiar with credit scores and the concept behind them, here is a helpful article (or feel free to Google some basics).
+I will also assume that you didn’t have social security number before and this is your first time applying/getting a social security number.
+Like me, after recently relocating to the US, you likely don’t have any payment history.

 1. Get a City National Bank credit card as soon as possible

 City National Bank specializes in working with expats, who are about to relocate to the US, so they won’t ask for unnecessary paperwork that they know you don’t have.

 Amongst the different types of credit cards they offer, my recommendation is a basic one, without the annual fee.
 Because what you want is not the benefits but a large enough credit limit and a card soon so that you can start to build a credit history.
 When you activate your card and start charging purchases to it, your credit history starts.

 A large enough credit limit will help with your credit utilization rate.
 Without any credit history in the US, typical banks or providers (like American Express, Chase, Capital One, etc…) will only give you a credit limit of less than $5k to start.
 City National Bank can give you a higher credit limit than that.

 Knowing that it is very likely you will try to get a credit card with Chase within 6-9 months, I recommend setting up a checking or saving account with them.
 This way they start to have your information in the system.

 3. Keep the utilization rate low by paying your credit card balance in full sooner than the due date